pflanze/xmlhub-indexer/README.md

-While care has been taken to try to make the `xmlhub` source code easy to understand (newbie-friendly), for `make-xmlhub-indexer-release` that goal has been dropped; it does use some advanced Rust features.
+While care has been taken to try to make the `xmlhub` source code easy to understand (newbie-friendly), for `make-release` that goal has been dropped; it does use some advanced Rust features.

 ### Quick Rust primer